zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 <h4 id="configuration-structure">4.13.3.1 Configuration Structure</h4>

-These lines must be included in the .config file as the first element under the &lt;configuration&gt; element for the DLR's default reader to work:
+These lines must be included in the .config file as the first element under the \<configuration\> element for the DLR's default reader to work:

 ``` csharp
 <configSections>